mzeidenberg/fall24_0002_website/content/home/syllabus.md

 columns: '1'
 ---
 ## Meeting Time
-Tuesday/Thursday, 2:00-3:15 PM, Silver Room 101A
+Tuesday/Thursday, 2:00-3:15 PM, Silver Room 520

-In-person attendence is expected, but if you can't attend in person for some reason on a particular day, you can connect to the Zoom for the class at https://nyu.zoom.us/j/99542332516
+In-person attendence is expected, but if you can't attend in person for some reason on a particular day, you can connect to the Zoom for the class at https://nyu.zoom.us/j/94379106137

-The above Zoom link can also be found in Brightspace under the "Zoom" tab.
-It would be helpful if you turn your camera on if you can.
+The Zoom link for the class can also be found in Brightspace under the "Zoom" tab.
+It would be helpful if you turn your camera on if you can, especially if you ask a question.

 Sessions will be recorded, but live attendence is preferred if at all possible.
 Links to recordings of the Zoom meetings will also be found on Brightspace after they are made.